Cube-OS/cubeOS/docs/ecosystem/linux-docs/logging.rst

         Ok(())
     }

-Utilizing the ``kubos_system::logger`` interface also exposes two optional command line arguments:
+Utilizing the ``cubeos_system::logger`` interface also exposes two optional command line arguments:

 - The ``--stdout`` flag will enable logging to stdout.
 - The ``-l log-level`` flag will control the verbosity of the logging.
 The following